 assets after the filing of the petition or within 2 years prior to the

 filing of the petition.

 - Any other factors necessary to do equity and justice between the parties.

 Equitable distribution of assets and liabilities can be a very daunting

 task for the court to handle, and could require extensive hearing time

 prior to trial.
 Another way to resolve the division of assets and liabilities

 is to work out a marriage settlement agreement which allows the parties

 to detail how their property will be divided.

-would prefer to divide your assets and liabilities in your divorce.
+to divide your assets and liabilities in your divorce.